We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 And it's entirely possible.

-You know, presidents love plausible deniability.
+You know, presidents love plausible deniability, particularly when there's a scandal involved.

 You keep my fingerprints off this.

-There aren't gonna be smoking gun memos, IRS, whatever it is, I don't want to know.
+There are going to be smoking gun memos, IRS, whatever it is.

-Even though see, he doesn't have to, he doesn't have to direct anybody to do anything.
+Even though, see, he doesn't have to, he doesn't have to direct anybody to do anything.

-You think Eric Holder needs instructions from Obama on what to know.
+You think Eric Holder needs instructions from Obama on what to know?

 They're cut from the same cloth.

-She's gonna do it on her own.
+She's going to do it on her own.

 All she needs to know is that she's pleasing the boss.